osialek/terraform-cicd-zabbix-on-aws/README.md

 - RepositoryOwner - Provide GitHub Repository Owner
 - RepositoryBranch - Repository Branch to use in the CI/CD pipeline

-This all refers to the repository where your code will be, since there are customizations required in the terragrunt hcl files, it's required to have a copy repo of this with your customized configuration.
+All these parameters refer to the repository where your code will be stored, since there are customizations required in the terragrunt hcl files, it's required to have a copy repo of this with your customized configuration.
 Details are described below in the installation manual.
 CI/CD requires also 3 secrets in Secrets Manager, which is also documented below.

 ### CI/CD Pipeline Design: